ncuskey/urban-train/AUTOFIT_IMPROVEMENTS.md

 ## Conclusion

 The Promise-based autofit implementation resolves the timing issues that were causing poor ocean label placement.
-By ensuring that ocean labels are placed after the autofit animation completes, the system now provides:
+By ensuring that ocean labels are placed after the autofit animation completes, and by locking the zoom extent to prevent zooming out beyond the autofit level, the system now provides:

 - **Better label quality**: Labels positioned for the correct viewport
 - **Reliable timing**: No more race conditions
+- **Preserved view**: Users cannot accidentally zoom out beyond the optimal autofit level
 - **Cleaner code**: Async/await pattern for complex operations
 - **Future extensibility**: Easy to add post-autofit operations

-This improvement maintains all existing functionality while fixing the core timing issue that was affecting label placement quality.
+This improvement maintains all existing functionality while fixing both the core timing issue that was affecting label placement quality and the user experience issue of losing the tight-to-land view.